bogdanvuk/rst/examples/paper/source/index.rst

 The *fitness_eval()* function performs the following:

 - uploads the new (mutated) DT description to the |cop|, by changing only the mutated parts in the memory that is mapped to the DT Memory Array of the |cop| via *hw_load_dt_diff()* function,
-- initiates the DT accuracy evaluation by writing to the Operation Control register of the |cop| via *hw_start_fitness_eval()* function,
+- initiates the DT accuracy evaluation by writing to the Operation Control register of the |cop| via *hw_start_accuracy_eval()* function,
-- waits for the DT accuracy evaluation results to become available, by polling the |cop| Classification Performance Register via *hw_finished_fitness_eval()* function,
+- waits for the DT accuracy evaluation results to become available, by polling the |cop| Classification Performance Register via *hw_finished_accuracy_eval()* function,
 - fetches the number of classification hits from the |cop| Classification Performance Register via *hw_get_hits()* and calculates the fitness in the same manner as in :num:`Algorithm #fig-fitness-eval-pca`.

 The hardware interface function pseudo-codes were omitted for brevity.